 MBA Logistics Management is a 2-year postgraduate course which primarily focuses on imparting the understanding of the organization, management, and effective movement of products, services, and information from point of origin to point of consumption.
 The course covers important subjects such as supply chain strategy, warehouse management, transportation, inventory control, and international trade logistics.

-Candidates enrolled in the MBA in Logistics Management not just get theoretical knowledge of the subject but also learn practical skills in managing the movement of goods efficiently and cost-effectively.
+Candidates enrolled in the course not just get theoretical knowledge of the subject but also learn practical skills in managing the movement of goods efficiently and cost-effectively.

 To be eligible for an MBA in logistics management, candidates must have a bachelor's degree from a recognized university, with a minimum of 50% marks.
 Admission to the postgraduate program is based on merit or entrance tests like CAT, XAT, MAT, CMAT, SNAP, or GMAT.
-Top colleges offering an MBA in Logistics Management include IIMs, Chandigarh University, Lovely Professional University and Amity University.
+Top colleges offering an MBA in Logistics Management include IIMs, Chandigarh University, Lovely Professional University, and Amity University.

-After, MBA in Logistics Management, one can pursue a career in logistics firms, supply chain companies, e-commerce businesses, and multinational corporations.
+After this course, one can pursue a career in logistics firms, supply chain companies, e-commerce businesses, and multinational corporations.
 The course provides students with the opportunity to become Logistics Manager, Supply Chain Analyst, Transportation Manager, and Procurement Manager.
 The average salary for an MBA in Logistics Management ranges between INR 4-8 LPA.

 - MBA in Logistics Management Course Highlights